- Get help from our Tampa Accident Attorneys Today

 Get help from our Tampa Accident Attorneys Today

-- We have recovered millions for our past car accident clients
+- Our firm has recovered millions for our past car accident clients

 - We offer a free consultation for all car accident cases

-- We take all accident cases on a contingency fee basis, meaning you pay us nothing unless we win!
+- All accident cases are on a contingency fee basis, meaning you pay us nothing unless we win!

 Every year in Tampa, thousands of Floridians suffer serious injuries in car accidents.
 Some car crashes are honest accidents due to mechanical failures, roadway hazards, or vehicle defects.
 However, most car accidents happen because a driver was negligent and did not exercise proper care while driving his or her vehicle.
 If this happened to you while on I-4, I-275, or a surface street, you may need the help of a Tampa auto accident lawyer.